How Old do you have to be to Get GED?

 Additional Requirements for Under 18 GED Test Takers

-While age is a primary factor in determining eligibility for the GED, many states impose additional requirements for candidates under 18.
+While age is a primary factor in determining eligibility for the high school equivalency test, many states impose additional requirements for candidates under 18.
 These requirements often include:

 1.Parental Consent

 Most states require written permission from a parent or guardian for candidates aged 16 or 17.
-This consent is crucial, as it signifies that the parent or guardian supports the candidate’s decision to pursue a GED instead of traditional high school education.
+This consent is crucial, as it signifies that the parent or guardian supports the candidate’s decision to pursue a GED instead of a traditional high school program.

 2.Official Withdrawal from High School

-Candidates must be officially withdrawn from their high school.
+Candidates must be officially withdrawn from their high school class.
 This means they cannot be enrolled in any high school program at the time of testing.
-States like Florida and Texas require documentation proving that the student has formally left school.
+States like Florida and Texas require documentation proving that the student has formally left their high school class.

 3. Age Waivers